fabifont/jobpilot/README.md

 Contributions to **jobpilot** are very welcome!
 Whether you're reporting bugs, enhancing documentation, or improving the code, every contribution helps.

-Sure!
-Based on the article you provided, here's the section discussing branches and commit naming conventions:

 ## Branching and commit naming conventions

 To ensure consistency and clarity across the codebase, **jobpilot** follows a simplified naming convention for branches and commits.
 The naming conventions are based on the concepts shared in this [article](https://dev.to/varbsan/a-simplified-convention-for-naming-branches-and-commits-in-git-il4).